thomasjm/type-families-typescript/README.md

   )
 ```

+This will output some TypeScript interfaces for these types, suitable for putting in a `.d.ts` file.

-This is a good start, but it doesn't include the mapping between parameter and result types.
+It's a good start, but it doesn't include the mapping between parameter and result types.
 What we're really like to be able to write is a TypeScript function like this:

 ``` typescript
 function sendRequest<T extends keyof RequestMethods>(key: T, params: MessageParams<T>): Promise<ResponseResult<T>>;
 ```

-If you had a function like this, you could call it like this:
+If you had a function like this, plus the required [lookup types](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-1.html), you could call it like this:

 ``` typescript
 const result = await sendRequest("login", {username, password}); // The message params are typechecked